fhyc115/Frank_Portfolio/README.md

 * Created a tool that estimates Taiwan Real Estate Prices
 * Info extracted from government database csv files (Scraped over 1000 job descriptions from glassdoor using python and selenium)
 * Talk about engineering features (Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.)
-* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
+* Optimized Linear, Lasso, Ridge Regression, ElasticNet using GridsearchCV to reach the best model.
+(Currently Only Linear model, working on other 3)
 * Built a client facing API using flask

 Test to put image in